-Prerequisite: BIOL 2401, PSYC 2314 or 2301, and acceptance into the ADN program
+Prerequisite: BIOL 2401, PSYC 2314 or 2301, and acceptance into the ADN program Corequisite: RNSG 1119, RNSG 1523, and RNSG 1229

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
-The student must pass both RNSG 1523 and 1160 concurrently in order to be able to progress to the Level II nursing courses.
 Lab Fee: \$81.00.
 Lab fee includes liability insurance premium, drug screening and criminal background checks.
-Fee is subject to change if insurance premium changes or fees
+Fee is subject to change if insurance premium changes.